 2. Boiled Chicken

-As a bonus, you can use a bit of the resulting stock to flavor your pup’s water, which should encourage her to drink more fluids.
+As a bonus, you can use a bit of the resulting stock to flavor your pup’s water, which should encourage her to drink more fluids, warding off dehydration and electrolyte imbalances.

 3. Boiled Potatoes